 Last but not least, a KMS can help others learn and produce new knowledge.
 It is the project manager who must foster a culture of collaboration and encourage employees to learn, pursue their goals, and do business.
 If you can work together, you can stimulate the growth of new ideas, spreading the culture of innovation throughout the firm.
 If everyone sees their importance and contribution to improving the circulation of knowledge, there will be a greater incentive to share ideas and information.
 A truly vicious circle of productivity.

-Before choosing the most suitable software to manage enterprise knowledge, it is necessary to be clear about the main steps to implement an enterprise Knowledge Management solution:
+Before choosing the most suitable software to manage enterprise knowledge, it is necessary to be clear about the main steps to implement an enterprise Knowledge Management solution.
+These are the 5 stages of Knowledge Management:

 1. First of all, it is useful to analyze and understand the starting scenario and the challenges related to the implementation of the Knowledge Management system: what problems will it solve?
 If up to now knowledge management processes have been relegated to simple tasks of the IT department, it is necessary to make a cultural change, so that KM is considered a platform available to the entire organization and to which everyone can contribute.

 2. In this phase of Knowledge Management organization, it is necessary to define a strategy and objectives in detail, as well as to define the stakeholders, i.e. all those subjects that may be useful or have a role in the implementation of the Knowledge Management System.

 3. At this point it will be useful to start mapping the Knowledge Base, classifying the contents to simplify future research.
 Inside the Knowledge Base, external and internal knowledge must be integrated, both explicit (documents, data, information) and tacit (derived from experience and context).